Aman-Sunesh/Python-based-Audiobook-Reader/README.md

 - **Rate:**
   Adjust the speech rate using the slider to increase or decrease the speaking speed.

-- **Volume:**
-  Modify the volume level using the slider to set the desired loudness.

 ## Features and Functionalities

 ### 1. Support for Multiple File Formats: